cician/SambaLinkMaker/README.md

 - Copying a drive path results in wrong link.
 This seems a windows bug to me.
 Only tested on 64 bit Windows 7.

+## KDE Dolphin Service Menu
+First build the service menu package from MonoDevelop.
+Then extract the resulting package into ~/.local/share/kservices5/ServiceMenus/ or other path, depending on your distro.
+If unsure use `kf5-config --path services` or `kde4-config --path services` command.

 # Licensing
 SambaLinkMaker is under the [MIT License](LICENSE).